 While the programs outlined here are inclusive of all the elder care options available from the state of Kentucky, programs that are available on a national level are not covered.
 In order to find the most appropriate care for your needs and budget, it’s vital to search for assistance nationwide.
 By using our Resource Locator Tool, at no charge, you can easily find other viable options.

-The statewide average monthly cost of assisted living in Kentucky, as of 2019, is $3,520.
-For the most part, the various geographic regions of the state, such as Bowling Green and Louisville/Jefferson County, have average monthly costs that range from $3,430 -$3,498.
-This equates to annual rates of approximately $41,160 to $41,976.
-However, there is one big exception where the average cost of assisted living is well below these amounts.
-This is in the area of Owensboro, where the average monthly cost of assisted living is approximately $1,780, or looking at it from an annual perspective, approximately $21,360 / year.
-Elizabethtown also has a reasonable monthly average cost at approximately $2,800, or an annual rate of $33,600.
-In contrast, the most expensive area for assisted living is Lexington, where the average monthly cost is $4,050, or $48,600 annually.
+According to Genworth’s Cost of Care Survey 2019, the statewide average monthly cost of assisted living in Kentucky, as of 2020, is $3,497.
+The areas of Bowling Green and Elizabethtown have average monthly costs very close to the statewide average, ranging from $3,400 -$3,600.
+This equates to annual rates of approximately $40,800 to $43,200.
+There is one area of the state where the average cost of assisted living is well below these amounts.
+This is in the area of Owensboro, where the average monthly cost of assisted living is approximately $2,166, or looking at it from an annual perspective, approximately $25,992 / year.
+In contrast, the most expensive areas for assisted living are Lexington and Louisville /Jefferson County, where the average monthly costs range from $4,073 – $4,297, or $48,876 – $51,564 annually.

-In addition to the monthly cost of assisted living, those who require Alzheimer’s Care, also referred to as Memory Care, will have an additional cost of approximately $1,056 / month.
+In addition to the monthly cost of assisted living, those who require Alzheimer’s Care, also referred to as Memory Care, will have an additional cost of approximately $874 – $1,074 / month.
+On average, this type of care costs approximately 20% – 30% more than the cost of traditional assisted living.

-The average hourly cost of non-medical home care in Kentucky is $20.00 / hour throughout the state in 2019.
-The most affordable home care can be found in the areas of Owensboro and Elizabethtown, where the average hourly cost is between $17.50 and $18.00.
-Lexington is just slightly over the state average at $21.00 / hour.
-Bowling Green and the Louisville/Jefferson County metro area have the highest average hourly rate for in-home care, which is between $21.25 and $22.50.
+The average cost of non-medical home care in Kentucky, per Genworth’s 2019 Cost of Care Survey, is $20.00 / hour throughout the state in 2020.
+The most affordable home care can be found in the areas of Owensboro and Elizabethtown, where the average hourly cost is between $18.00 and $19.00.
+Lexington is on par with the state average at $20.00 / hour.
+Bowling Green and the Louisville / Jefferson County metro area have the highest average hourly rate for in-home care, which is between $22.00 and $23.20.

-In-home health care (provided by health care professionals) is another option for elderly care and costs approximately $.50 more an hour than non-medical home care does.
+In-home health care (provided by health care professionals) is another option for elderly care, and statewide, on average, costs the same as does non-medical home care.
+Two exceptions are Lexington and Louisville /Jefferson County, where the hourly cost is approximately $1.00 more.

 1) The Home and Community Based Services (HCBS) Waiver Program provides supports for elderly residents of Kentucky to enable them to age in place.
 These supports include minor home modifications, personal care assistance, adult day care, homemaker services, and respite care.
 Via this waiver, eligible applicants can self-direct their own non-medical care assistance.
 Family members, and even spouses, may be hired to fill the caregiver role.
 For more benefits and eligibility requirements, click here.

 2) The Supports for Community Living (SCL) Waiver is targeted towards individuals who are intellectually or developmentally disabled.
 In order to be eligible for this program, the disability must have developed before the age of 22.
-Benefits include home modifications, adult day care, personal care assistance, psychological services, and specialized medical equipment.
+Benefits include home modifications, personal emergency response systems, personal care assistance, psychological services, and specialized medical equipment.
 This program also allows for self-direction of non-medical care.
 For additional information, click here.

 In order to be eligible for long-term care Medicaid in the state of Kentucky, an individual’s level of functioning, their assets, and their income are all considered.
-In 2019, a senior applicant may have a monthly income of up to $2,313, which is equivalent to 300% of the current Federal Benefit Rate (FBR).
+In 2023, a senior applicant may have a monthly income of up to $2,742, which is equivalent to 300% of the current Federal Benefit Rate (FBR).
 Elderly applicants may have assets up to $2,000.
-While this may seem like a relatively low figure, certain items, such as an applicant’s primary home, up to an equity value of $585,000, a vehicle, household items, and personal effects, are considered exempt.
+While this may seem like a relatively low figure, certain items, such as an applicant’s primary home, up to an equity interest of $688,000, a vehicle, household items, and personal effects, are considered exempt.

-Married applicants whose spouses are not applying for Medicaid may be able to transfer a portion of their income to their non-applicant (community) spouses.
+Married long term care applicants whose spouses are not applying for Medicaid may be able to transfer a portion of their income to their non-applicant (community) spouses.
 This is called the monthly maintenance needs allowance, and is in place to ensure non-applicant spouses have enough income in which to live.
-As of 2019, up to $3,161 / month in income may be transferred to non-applicant spouses.
+As of 2023, up to $3,715 a month in income may be transferred to non-applicant spouses.
 In addition, community spouses are entitled to a greater amount of assets than are applicant spouses.
-This is called the community spouse resource allowance, and as of 2019, this figure can be as high as $126,420.
+This is called the community spouse resource allowance, and as of 2023, this figure can be as high as $148,620.

 Applicants who are over the income and asset limit(s) may still qualify for Medicaid.
 If there is any question one might be eligible, it is strongly recommended that one reach out to a Medicaid Planning Professional for assistance.
 Learn more.